 Physical education (PE) for grades kindergarten through six shall be a required subject.
 PE shall be taught by a qualified physical education specialist.

 The program shall instruct each student in various physical skills to promote good health and lifelong involvement in physical activities.
-Students will participate in activities such as Field Day, Fun Runs or participation in Running Club or other physical activity clubs.
+Students may participate in activities such as Field Day, Fun Runs, Running Club, or other physical activity clubs.

 Appropriate athletic/PE (Tennis, Running, or Basketball) shoes are required to participate in class and in intramurals.
 Open-toed shoes, or shoes exposing any skin, will not be permitted.
 Shoes must have a soft, non-marking, standard-sized sole (no platform or high-heeled shoes).
 Shoes shall also be tied tightly/correctly to promote safety of the owner and others around them.

-Water bottles are encouraged for PE classes but must not be a distraction in the class-room.
+Water bottles are encouraged for PE classes but must not be a distraction in the classroom.
 Only WATER is permitted in a water bottle-no flavored water or other drinks.